alex-netkachov/pwd/README.md

 # pwd

-`pwd` is a simple cross-platform console password manager, written in C#.
+`pwd` is a simple cross-platform console password manager, written in .NET6/C#.

 - It is tiny yet efficient as it only focused on helping you managing passwords.
 - No vendor-lock, use encrypted passwords with openssl and your text editor.